girobusan/latid/docs/en/settings_json.md

         "url": "https://example.com"
     }

 The title, motto and url of your site.
 The url is required.
-Do not accidentially leave the "/" at the end of url like this: 'http://example.com/'
+Do not accidentally leave the "/" at the end of url like this: 'http://example.com/'

 **output**